 A study done by the National Institute of Mental Health[i] concluded that timeouts are effective in getting toddlers to cooperate, but only temporarily.

 The children misbehaved more than children who weren’t disciplined with timeout, even when their mothers took the time to talk with them afterward.

-misbehaving more.
-That’s in keeping with the studies on love withdrawal as a punishment technique, which show that kids subjected to it tend to exhibit
+by misbehaving more.
+That’s in keeping with the studies on love withdrawal as a punishment technique, which show that kids subjected to it tend

 [i] Chapman, Michael and Zahn-Wexler, Carolyn.
 “Young Children’s Compliance and Noncompliance to Parental Discipline in a Natural Setting.”
 International

 Journal of Behavioral Development 5 (982): p.
 90.